This is the first article in a series that not only spells out the benefits of eCommerce SEO, but how to implement SEO

 - On-page SEO: Optimizing the content and structure of an individual web page to improve search rankings on the SERP.
-Using an eCommerce platform or eCommerce marketplace that is optimized for search out of the box can make on-page and SEO content for eCommerce easy.
+Using an eCommerce platform or online marketplace that is optimized for search out of the box can make on-page and SEO content for eCommerce easy.

 - Technical SEO: Any adjustments to your website meant primarily to help Google crawl and index your site more effectively.
 Technical SEO for eCommerce sites is a big part of experience the full benefits of eCommerce SEO.

 - Link building: Any action aimed at increasing the number and quality of external websites that link to your website.
 This is one of the more important off-page SEO for eCommerce efforts companies engage in.